paulchrisluke/quill-nuxsaas/README.md

 npx wrangler pages deploy dist/public --project-name=your-project-name
 ```

+**Note:**
+- Pages project name: Replace `your-project-name` with your own Cloudflare Pages project name
+- Worker name: Replace with your own worker name (configured in `wrangler.toml`)
-**Note:** Replace `your-project-name` with your Cloudflare Pages project name.
-You can also set up automatic deployments by connecting your Git repository to Cloudflare Pages in the dashboard.
+- You can also set up automatic deployments by connecting your Git repository to Cloudflare Pages in the dashboard

 ### Environment Variables